top of page

 5. Conclusion and Key Takeaways

-We start with a manageable distance between Missy and myself, gradually increasing the gap from other distractions.
-This setup enhances her focus on the commands, essential for effective dog behavior training.
-Whenever Missy successfully ignores a distraction on the "Leave it" command, make sure to praise her enthusiastically.
+We start with canine impulse control by gradually increasing the gap from other distractions.
+This setup enhances her focus on the commands, which creates a manageable distance between Missy and myself, gradually increasing the gap from other distractions.
+This setup enhances her focus on the commands, which is essential for effective dog behavior training.
+Praise her enthusiastically whenever Missy successfully ignores a distraction on the "Leave it" command.
 Positive reinforcement lets her know she’s doing well.

 As she shows better impulse control and obedience, we'll slowly extend her freedom—eventually allowing her leash to just drag, though we’re not rushing this progression.
 Today, our aim isn’t to challenge her with long durations or excessive distance immediately.
 We’re building her ability to handle distractions gradually.